 - 3. Long Term Suspensions - a.
-A long-term suspension is a denial to a student of the right to attend school and to take part in any school function for any period in excess of ten (10) school days, up to the remainder of the school year. - A child with disabilities recognized by Section 504 of the 1973 Rehabilitation Act, 29 U.S.C.
+A long-term suspension is a denial to a student of the right to attend school and to take part in any school function for any period in excess of ten (10) school days, up to the remainder of the school year. - b.
+A child with disabilities recognized by Section 504 of the 1973 Rehabilitation Act, 29 U.S.C.
 701 et seq., the Individuals with Disabilities Education Act (IDEA), 20 U.S.C.
 2400 et seq., or Special Education, Article 9, Chapter 115C of the N. C. General Statutes, has a right to all procedures established in the law and accompanying federal and state regulations.
 If the student is identified as a child with disabilities under any of these provisions, a determination must be made whether the child's conduct in violating the policy is related to the disability.
 The student's record and master file will reflect the disability and document the determination as to whether the violation is associated with the disability.
-If the violation of the policy is due to the disability recognized by the IDEA or section 504, procedures for changes in placement must be followed prior to initiating suspensions of greater than ten days.
-Section 504 students who violate the weapons or the drug and alcohol policy are exempt from this determination and are disciplined as non-identified students.
+If the violation of the policy is due to the disability recognized by the IDEA or section 504, IDEA procedures for changes in placement must be followed prior to initiating suspensions of greater than ten days. - c.

-- c.
 Following investigation, if the Principal determines that a suspension beyond ten days is appropriate, he shall recommend such penalty to the Superintendent, stating the nature of the offense, the substance of the evidence involved, and the length of suspension recommended.
 A copy of the notice and this policy shall be delivered in person or sent by certified mail to the parent and student.
 The Principal will also contact the parent by telephone, if possible. - d.
-Three violations resulting in suspension for remainder of the year: The violation of certain board policies shall result in the suspension of the student from the Haywood County Schools for the remainder of the school year if any of the following circumstances apply: - 1.
-Violation of Board Policy SA-1, Code 1: Disruption of School, when the disruption is caused by threat, fear, intimidation, force, or violence. - 2.
+Four violations resulting in suspension for remainder of the year:

+The violation of certain board policies shall result in the suspension of the student from the Haywood County Schools for the remainder of the school year if any of the following circumstances apply:

+- 1. Violation of Board Policy SA-1, Code 1: Disruption of School, when the disruption is caused by threat, fear, intimidation, force, or violence. - 2.
 Violation of Board Policy SA-1, Code 4: Assault, Injury, when the assault involves the use of a weapon or other object that could reasonably be considered a weapon pursuant to Board Policy, Code 9. - 3.
-Violation of Board Policy SA-1, Code 4: Assault, Injury, when the student causes or attempts to cause physical injury to a school employee.
+Violation of Board Policy SA-1, Code 4: Assault, Injury, when the student causes or attempts to cause physical injury to a school employee. - 4.
+The second violation of Board Policy SA-1, Code 10: Narcotics, Alcoholic Beverages and Stimulant Drugs shall result in the suspension of the student from the Haywood County Public Schools for the remainder of the school year.